kevindong/whether/README.md

 ```

 ### Included Examples/Tests
 This repository includes West Lafayette, IN as an example.
-It is safe to edit every file in this repository except for `whether.py`.
+It is safe to edit every file in this repository except for `whether.py`. `light-test.py` checks to make sure that Python programs can actually turn the lights on and off.

 ----------